 Toilet and shower block

-The shower block dates from the 70's and is thus very substancially built and boasts a total of 11 showers, 12 WC and 15 wash basins - plenty for the maximum capacity and includes a large shower room/toilet area for handicapped campers.
+The shower block dates from the 70's and is thus very substancially built and boasts a total of 11 showers, 12 WC and 15 wash basins - plenty for the maximum capacity and includes a large shower room/toilet area for handicapped campers and families with smaller children.
 The showers are hot and have decent pressure and there is also a large laundry/washing-up area which boasts a large commercial washing machine.
 All of this is 'Vintage' themed to add to the general feel of the campsite.
 The showers are free to use as is the use of hot water etc - all included in the basic price of 6 Euro per person per night.

 The campsite has two large covered areas.
 One is set in the main lightweight camping field and is kitted out with picnic tables - set by one of the camp kitchens it's a place people often congregate for the evening meal.
 The other covered area is in front of the main office where a large covered terrace is free to use with its cafe style tables and chairs - here you'll also find free WiFi.

-There are two large fire pits on the campsite where you can 'light-up' and relax on a chilly evening...
+There is a large fire pit on the campsite where you can 'light-up' and relax on a chilly evening...

 Children's play area.